Gallaudet University

 The Minor in Linguistics offers undergraduate students in any major a basic foundation in linguistics and a structured exploration of a variety of topics in linguistics that are of direct relevance to their chosen fields of study.
 Contact the Undergraduate Program Coordinator to discuss how a Linguistics Minor can benefit you.

+The Minor requires 6 pre-minor credits and 12 credit hours of coursework.
 To continue and graduate with a Minor in Linguistics, a student must maintain a minimum cumulative GPA of 3.0 in all Linguistics courses.

 Summary of Requirements

-Required pre-minor courses 6 hours
+Required pre-minor courses 6 credits

 An introduction to the major features of languages and to the structure, use, and variation in the sign languages and sign systems commonly used in the United States.
 The course will cover four major topics: (1) Language: The nature and definition of languages, the uniqueness of language, and contrasts between language and other forms of communication; (2) Language and Culture: The role of language in human society, with special focus on language acquisition, language identity, and bilingualism; (3) American Sign Language Structure: A survey of the major features of the linguistic structure of ASL.
 Topics are: Phonology: the structure of the physical signals; Morphology: the basic structure and composition of meaningful units of ASL; Syntax: word order and nonmanual syntactic signals in ASL sentences; (4) Language Variation: Language variation and language contact in the deaf community, including discussions of contact varieties of signing and systems for representing English.